-HD (high definition) is everywhere these days.
-Games consoles play HD games, the BBC and Channel 4 have dedicated HD channels, and streaming services like Netflix and Lovefilm play movies in HD.
-Even phones and tablets are now arriving with HD resolution screens.
+Games consoles play HD games, all of the public service broadcasters, that’s the BBC, ITV, Channel 4 and Channel 5 have dedicated HD channels and streaming services like Netflix and Prime Instant Video play movies in HD.
+Even some of the cheap-as-chips entry-level phones that hit the shelves these days have HD screens.

 HD: 720p, 1080i and 1080p - what’s the difference?

 720p, 1080i and 1080p are all versions of HD, but they’re all different.
-It’s important to note that you can’t actually buy any TV sets at 1080i - it only refers to TV and video.
-So to begin with we’ll just look at 720p and 1080p and the differences between those.
+It’s important to note that you can’t actually buy a TV sets with a 1080i display, for reasons which we’ll go into a bit later.
+To begin with we’ll just look at 720p and 1080p and the differences between those.

 720p vs 1080p